Zenefits Rolls Out an In-House Sales Academy

 Figure 3: The 70:20:10 rule, or how we learn

-- Twenty percent of learning comes from comparing notes with your peers, and;
+- Twenty percent of learning comes from comparing notes with your peers

-It is no surprise then that sports teams spend most of their time on the field with a coach giving real-time directions, not in the classroom.
+It is no surprise then, that sports teams spend most of their time on the field with a coach giving real-time directions - and not in the classroom.

 The Forgetting Curve: Learning science says that only 21% of what you learned is left after 31 days.
-The way to combat the forgetting curve is repetition.
+The way to combat this forgetting curve is repetition.